 FERPA requires that TUSD, with certain exceptions, obtain a parent's/guardian's written consent prior to the disclosure of personally identifiable information from your child's education records.
-However, TUSD may disclose appropriately designated "directory information" without written consent, unless you have advised TUSD to the contrary in accordance with TUSD procedures (see Administrative Regulation 5130).
+However, TUGDom prior to us desconded designated "directory information" without written consent, unless you have advised TUSD to the contrary in accordance with TUSD procedures (see Administrative Regulation 5130).
 The primary purpose of directory information is to allow TUSD to include this type of information from your child's education records in certain school publications, such as:

-- The annual yearbook: - Honor roll or other recognition lists;

-Graduation programs; and

-Sports activity sheets showing weight/height of team members.
+The annual yearbook: Honor roll or other recognition lists; Graduation programs; and Sports activity sheets showing weight/height of team members.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their recientifications against the contractions of the contraction of the contraction of the contractions of the contraction of the contr prior written consent.
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1905 (ESEA) to provide military recuirers, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their minemptifue nearest. prior written consent.